avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The History of Cholera: the Seven Historically Recorded Pandemics
 -----------------------------------------------------------------

-A disease that sounds like cholera was recorded in ancient India and China.
-Since the early 1800s there have been seven historically recorded cholera pandemics caused by *Vibrio cholerae*.
-The 7th pandemic is the current and ongoing cholera pandemic, and has been caused by the *V. cholerae* lineage known as 7PET, which we will discuss below.
-There were six previous historically recorded pandemics since the early 1800s.
+A disease with symptoms like cholera was recorded in ancient texts from ancient India and China, but we have little information about those ancient outbreaks.
+Since the early 1800s there have been seven historically recorded cholera pandemics (epidemics covering a very wide area of our planet).
+The 7th pandemic is the current and ongoing cholera pandemic, and has been caused by the 7PET lineage.

-The 6th pandemic occurred from 1899 to 1923, after which there were only localised outbreaks in Asia for several decades, and then the 7th pandemic started in 1961 and continues at present (`Feng et al 2008`_).
+The 6th pandemic occurred from 1899 to 1923, after which there were only localised outbreaks in parts of Asia for several decades, and then the 7th pandemic started in 1961 and continues at present (`Feng et al 2008`_).

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/